hlissner/lb6-actions/actions/Time In.lbaction/README.md

 ![](https://raw.githubusercontent.com/hlissner/lb6-actions/master/images/cb-ti-3.png)

+Note:
+* Hold down ctrl to select this action's Preferences.plist

 ## Requirements

-«Time In» works out of the box.
-However, if you're getting API query limit errors, I recommend you have the following:
+«Time In» works out of the box **without** an API key, but if you're getting API query limit errors you might be better off with one:

-* OPTIONAL:
 * A Google Account
 * A Google API key (you'll be prompted for this on first run)
 * The following Google API services enabled:
     * Geocoding API
     * TimeZone API

 ## How to set up Google API